wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 They will be confiscated by the team during bag checks and there is no guarantee that the items will be returned to you in their original condition.

-## Do I need to do a swab test before entering Malaysia?
+## Do I need to do a swab test before entering Malaysia? {#my-pre-entry-swab}

 If you’re going back as a normal returning Malaysian, it is not mandatory to do a swab test; you will be swabbed on entry into Malaysia and be quarantined for 10 days.

 However, if you complete an RT-PCR (**not** RTK antigen) swab test within 72 hours before departure to Malaysia, you will skip the arrival swab and have your quarantine shortened to 7 days.
-See [here](#how-much-will-the-quarantine-cost) for costs and [here](#how-many-days-is-the-quarantine-going-to-be) for explanation and sources.
+See [here](#my-hso-cost) for costs and [here](#my-hso-duration) for explanation and sources.

 For those returning from Singapore, you can find a list of RT-PCR swab test providers [here](https://www.moh.gov.sg/licensing-and-regulation/regulations-guidelines-and-circulars/details/list-of-covid-19-swab-providers).

-## What are the procedures I can expect after entering Malaysia?
+## What are the procedures I can expect after entering Malaysia? {#after-entering-my-procedures}

 At arrival, you will be cleared for immigration.
 You will also submit your LoU (if you’ve forgotten to bring it along, you can sign a copy on the spot).